Syrian Turkmen: Estimates since the Syrian Civil War

 Assistant Professor Sebastian Maisel, focusing on the Yezidis, claimed that Syrian Turkmen numbered 250,000, which constitutes approximately 1% of the population.
 However, Professor Pierre Beckouche stated that Sunni Muslim Turkmen alone formed 4% of the country's population before 2011, with their population estimated at approximately 1 million.
 Professor John Shoup has said that in 2018, the Turkish-speaking Syrian Turkmen formed around 4-5% of the population.
 Dr. Jonathan Spyer, as well as a report published in cooperation between the Norwegian Church Aid and the World Council of Churches, stated that the Syrian Turkmen number anywhere from 500,000 to 3 million.
-Professor Pierre Piccinin claims that whilst 1.5 million Syrian Turkmen are Turkish-speaking, their total population is between 3.5 and 6 million (15% to 20% of the population), including those who have adopted Arabic as their mother tongue.

 Diaspora

 Pakize Tarzi, who was the first female Turkish gynecologist, moved to Turkey with her family after the British captured Damascus in 1918.

 Syrian Turkmen refugees protest in Istanbul.

 Middle East

 Turkey

 In December 2016, the Turkish Foreign Ministry Undersecretary Ümit Yalçın stated that Turkey had opened its borders to around 500,000 Syrian Turkmen.
 Most Syrian Turkmen settled in Istanbul, Gaziantep, Osmaniye, Hatay, Izmir, Malatya, and Konya.

 In 2020, the Voice of America reported that 1,000,000 Syrian Turkmen, including their descendants, who are living in Turkey have requested to become Turkish citizens.